Schedule

 Training

 What type of Volunteer Training do we offer?
 We train our volunteers on specific methods to respond online during disaster.
 Training includes tools, techniques, processes and technology.
 New volunteers are required to complete new volunteer orientation within 30 days.
 We conduct training and disaster drills about once a month based on the number of new volunteers needing training.
 All training is conducted via Skype conference calls.
 To see a more complete list of classes visit our Volunteer Training page.
 Training classes are often displayed using Eastern Standard Time.
-Use the Time Zone Converter to convert to your timezone.

 Meetings